Where in NYC should we elope?

 2. Ceremony length.
-City Hall wedding ceremonies take about sixty seconds.
+City Hall wedding ceremonies take about sixty seconds, maybe a full minute and a half.
 All you say is "I do." though on a slow day they might invite you to say a few secular words.
 You will always be allowed to exchange wedding bands if you have them.

 Like I mentioned before, a lot of my couples really love the quick, no-fuss ceremony, and others are left feeling disappointed, like hardly anything happened.